twinfacer/the_alters/entry.md

 === Prologue (01-04) ===

 == Day 01
-- Run to Base, Contact Earth, turn on filters _auto use_ then goto sleep.
+- Run to Base, Contact Earth, turn on radiation filters _auto use_ in __Mashinery__ then goto sleep.

 == Day 02
 - Go outside - gather 2 __SMetal__ on the way to __DOrganics__.